NU-CUCIS/ml-iter-additive/README.md

 ## Developer Team & Collaborators

-The code was developed by <a href="http://www.arindampaul.me/">Arindam Paul</a> by the <a href="http://cucis.ece.northwestern.edu/">CUCIS</a> group at the Electrical and Computer Engineering Department at Northwestern University.
+The code was developed by the <a href="http://cucis.ece.northwestern.edu/">CUCIS</a> group at the Electrical and Computer Engineering Department at Northwestern University.
 The development team would like thank the collaborators at Northwestern's <a href="http://ampl.mech.northwestern.edu/">Advanced Manufacturing Processes Laboratory</a>.